voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
-      -h, --help            show this help message and exit -s FIELD, --sort-by FIELD
+      -h, --help            show this help message and exit -p PATT, --glob-patt PATT
+                            an optional glob pattern of names to return -s FIELD, --sort-by FIELD
                             a field to sort the dataset rows by -r, --reverse         whether to print the results in reverse order